 Our products are sold under highly competitive conditions.
 We compete with a number of companies, some of which have greater financial resources than us.
 We believe the primary competitive factors in the markets we serve include price, product quality, delivery and the ability to manufacture to customer specifications.
-The volume of aluminum sheet products and engineered building products that we manufacture represents a small percentage of annual domestic consumption.
+The volume of engineered building products that we manufacture represents a small percentage of annual domestic consumption.

-Our Engineered Products business competes against a range of small and midsize metal, vinyl and wood products suppliers, wood molding companies, and the in-house operations of customers who have vertically integrated fenestration operations.
+We compete against a range of small and midsize metal, vinyl and wood products suppliers, wood molding companies, and the in-house operations of customers who have vertically integrated fenestration operations.
 We also compete against IG spacer manufacturing firms.
 IG systems are used in numerous end markets including residential housing, commercial construction, appliances and transportation vehicles, but we primarily serve the residential housing market.
 Competition is largely based on regional presence, custom engineering, product development, quality, service and price.
-Primary competitors of our Engineered Products business include Royal Group, Veka, Deceuninck, Vision Extrusions, GED Integrated Solutions, Technoform, Swiss Spacer, Thermix, Rite Screen, Allmetal and Endura.
+Primary competitors include, but are not limited to, Axiall, Veka, Deceuninck, Vision Extrusions, GED Integrated Solutions, Technoform, Swiss Spacer, Thermix, Rite Screen, Allmetal and Endura.